tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 - What do we mean by worst case?
 - What is best case?
 - Why don't we use Big O notation for best case?

+..
+TODO: Should Big O Operations be discussed here? or analyzing with big o notation?

 Big O Operations
 ----------------